marcscho/AML-PL-with-custom-Docker/README.md

 Another common pattern when wrangling with big data volumes is to use [Azure Databricks](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-create-attach-compute-sdk#databricks) as the compute target for an intial data preparation and aggregation step, leveraging Spark's powerful distributed architecture in the process.
 The resulting training dataset often times is orders of magnitude smaller than the raw data, prompting data scientist's to rely on python's [sklearn library](https://scikit-learn.org/stable/)  (or others) for machine learning tasks.
 Here's where the flexibility of ML pipelines comes in handy, allowing the data preparation step to run on a different compute target (Azure Databricks) than the step to train a model (Azure ML compute cluster).

-## Docker images
+### Docker images

 By default, Azure ML will run your ML pipeline in a Docker image within an Azure ML compute cluster.
 These [Docker images](https://hub.docker.com/_/microsoft-azureml-base) provided and maintained by Microsoft, are called the Azure ML base images.
-You can obtain...

-<code>docker pull mcr.microsoft.com/azureml/base</code>
+Without specifying any specific Docker image to be used to run your ML pipeline, Azure ML will use one of these base images.